Sam-Zoe/Sam-Zoe/README.md

-I am a graduate of Bsc.
-Computer Science with a profound interest in technology and a dedication to solving complex problems.
+I hold a Bachelor of Science in Computer Science, with a strong interest in technology and a commitment to solving complex problems.

 ## Objective